Exploring Social Work

 Federal Government Resources

 Catalog of Government Publications.
 Much like a library catalog, but only for government publications.
-Committee websites (linked down the this page) often leave out large parts of hearings.
+Committee websites (linked down this page) often leave out large parts of hearings.
 The published versions will eventually appear here in their entirety.

 Govinfo Online resource from the Government Publishing Office.
 Many resources are available from this site.

 - In particular, the Federal Register.
-Proposed rules governing federal agencies, final rules, executive orders and other presidential documents, and noticies of scheduled public hearings, are posted daily in this publication.
+Proposed rules governing federal agencies, final rules, executive orders and other presidential documents, and notices of scheduled public hearings, are posted daily in this publication.
 A much more user friendly version of this publication is the Federal Register 2.0.

 - Once any regulation is codified (made official), they are printed in the Code of Federal Regulations, a publication divided into 50 titles that represent broad areas subject to Federal regulation.

-Congress.gov Provided by the Library of Congress, this resource offers access to legislative information including bills (and their history), public laws, the Congressional Record, House and Senate Committee reports, proposed legislation, roll call votes, etc.
+Congress.gov Provided by the Library of Congress, this resource offers access to legislative information including bills (and their history), public laws, the Congressional Record, House and Senate Committee reports, proposed legislation, roll call votes, etc. Locate a bill by Policy Area (this is a very broad search) or by Legislative Subject Area.

-Legislative Tracking via GovTrack, OpenStates, and LegiScan (these also track state legislation).
+You might find these legislative tracking resources friendlier: GovTrack, OpenStates, and LegiScan (these also track state legislation).
 Similar to Congress.gov in that you can track current legislation, but contains additional commentary, and links.
 Additional tracking resources can be found here via LLRX.com.

 Regulations.gov.
 A resource created in 2003 for the public to easily search for proposed regulations and comment on them.
 You can sign up for alerts about a specific regulation and subscribe to RSS feeds by agency of newly posted Federal Register notices.

 The Unified Agenda "The Unified Agenda provides uniform reporting of data on regulatory and deregulatory activities under development throughout the Federal Government, covering approximately 60 departments, agencies, and commissions.
 Each edition of the Unified Agenda includes regulatory agendas from all Federal entities that currently have regulations under development or review.
 Agencies of the United States Congress are not included.
-Fall editions of the Unified Agenda include The The Regulatory Plan, which presents agency statements of regulatory priorities and additional information about the most significant regulatory activities planned for the coming year."
+Fall editions of the Unified Agenda include The Regulatory Plan, which presents agency statements of regulatory priorities and additional information about the most significant regulatory activities planned for the coming year."

 Legislative Influence Detector.
 This resource "helps watchdogs turn a mountain of text into digestible insights about the origin and diffusion of policy ideas and the real influence of various lobbying organizations".
 Also use Follow the Money and Opensecrets.
 The Sunlight Foundation has a list of tools to track words, money, deleted tweets, influence, etc.